 Christ the King Sunday used to be celebrated on the last Sunday of October, but since the calendar reforms of 1969, the feast falls on the last Sunday of Ordinary Time, which is the Sunday before Advent.
 It is fitting that the feast celebrating Christ's kingship is observed right before Advent, when we liturgically wait for the promised Messiah (King).

-The earliest Christians identified Jesus with the predicted Messiah of the Jews.
-The Jewish word "messiah," and the Greek word "Christ," both mean "anointed one," and came to refer to the expected king who would deliver Israel from the hands of the Romans.
+The earliest Christians identified Jesus as the predicted Messiah of the Jews.
+The Jewish word "messiah" and the Greek word "Christ" both mean "anointed one," and came to refer to the expected king who would deliver Israel from the hands of the Romans.
 Christians believe that Jesus is this expected Messiah.
-Unlike the messiah most Jews expected, Jesus came to free all people, Jew and Gentile, and he did not come to free them from the Romans, but from sin and death.
+Unlike the messiah most Jews expected, Jesus came to free all people, Jew and Gentile, and He did not come to free them from the Romans, but from sin and death.
 Thus the king of the Jews, and of the cosmos, does not rule over a kingdom of this world.

 In the 21st century many Western Christians, Catholic and Protestant, celebrate Christ the King Sunday, including Anglicans and Lutherans.
 Unfortunately, in some mainline Protestant churches, "king" language is not popular, and the feast is downplayed.
 However, in a chaotic and unjust world that seems to scorn any kind of authority, many Christians proudly celebrate Christ the King Sunday, where the loving and merciful – and just – king of the universe is praised and glorified.